vcarl/blog/src/pages/optimizing-docker.md

 it's paid dividends in time saved every time.
 Time spent waiting for a build is waste time.
 It breaks me out of my flow, I get distracted and don't notice when it finally finishes, and it makes it so slow to test changes that I don't want to experiment.
-Optimizatios such as these are substantial wins to my productivity.
+Optimizations such as these are substantial wins to my productivity.